-- (1) A close contact must, if directed in writing to do so by an emergency services officer, immediately travel directly to: - (a) a residence or to a place that has been determined by the emergency services officer to be suitable for the close contact to reside in; or - (b) if the person is from a State or the Australian Capital Territory and a designated health practitioner considers it appropriate for the person to return to that State or Territory-a residence, hospital or other place in that State or Territory that has been determined by the designated health practitioner to be suitable for the person. - (2) A close contact referred to in subsection (1) must reside at the residence or other suitable place for the period of time, not exceeding 14 days, determined by the emergency services officer and notified in writing to the close contact. - (3) A close contact referred to in subsection (1) who intends to reside at a residence or place must provide the address of the residence or place and a contact telephone number to the emergency services officer. - (4) While residing at the residence or place determined under this section, the close contact must do the following: - (a) not leave the residence or place except:

-- (i) for the purposes of obtaining medical care, including a test for COVID-19, or medical supplies; or - (ii) in any other emergency situation; - (b) not permit any other person to enter the residence or place unless: - (i) that other person usually lives at the residence or place or the other person is also complying with a requirement under this Direction; or - (ii) the entry is for medical or emergency purposes; or - (iii) the entry is to a place (other than a residence) for the purposes of delivering food or essential items; - (c) otherwise comply with the NSW Health self-isolation guideline.
+- (1) A close contact must, if directed in writing to do so by an emergency services officer, immediately travel directly to: - (a) a residence or to a place that has been determined by the emergency services officer to be suitable for the close contact to reside in; or - (b) if the person is from a State or the Australian Capital Territory and a designated health practitioner considers it appropriate for the person to return to that State or Territory-a residence, hospital or other place in that State or Territory that has been determined by the designated health practitioner to be suitable for the person. - (2) Subject to paragraph (5)(b), a close contact referred to in subsection (1) must reside at the residence or other suitable place for the period of time, not exceeding 14 days, determined by the emergency services officer and notified in writing to the close contact. - (3) A close contact referred to in subsection (1) who intends to reside at a residence or place must provide the address of the residence or place and a contact telephone number to the emergency services officer. - (4) While residing at the residence or place determined under this section, the close contact must do the following: - (a) not leave the residence or place except: - (i) for the purposes of obtaining medical care, including a test for COVID-19, or medical supplies; or - (ii) in any other emergency situation; - (b) not permit any other person to enter the residence or place unless: - (i) that other person usually lives at the residence or place or the other person is also complying with a requirement under this Direction; or - (ii) the entry is for medical or emergency purposes; or